Skip to content

 B. Dependencies and components

-• MUST: Automated monitoring watches for critical vulnerabilities in dependencies.
-Common tools are Renovate and Dependabot, which open pull requests with upgrades.
+• MUST: Automated dependency monitoring and an update flow are in place.
+Common tools are Renovate and Dependabot, which open pull requests with upgrades; critical vulnerabilities are handled quickly under a documented procedure.

 • MUST: Third-party components’ licences and security practices are known and documented.